easy-global-market/ngsild-api-data-models/API_Quick_Guide.md

 For instance, here is an example of a Subscription to the previous Vehicule entity that sends a notification when the maxSpeed exceeds 180:

-Note: The endpoint info field contains optional information that is needed in order to correctly contact the notification endpoint, the key/value are included in the HTTP POST header.
-For instance this could be Authorization Headers in case of HTTP binding of the API.
+Note: The `endpoint.info` field contains optional information that may be needed when contacting the notification endpoint, the key/value pairs are added in the header of the HTTP POST request.
+For instance this could be Authorization headers in case of HTTP binding of the API.
 ```json
 {
   "id":"urn:ngsi-ld:Subscription:S1234",